navinlabcode/copykit/copykit_workflow.md

 ![](copykit_workflow_files/figure-gfm/plot_metrics-1.png)<!-- -->

-`copykit::plotMetrics()` can color information regarding any column available in the metadata.
+`copykit::plotMetrics()` can color information according to any column available in the metadata.

 ``` r